Principal investigator: Professor Lan Cheng

 with a patented rapid supercritical extraction method.
 I

-(XRD), atomic force microscopy (AFM), and differential scanning
+diffraction (XRD), atomic force microscopy (AFM), and differential

-calorimetry (DSC), all of which I operated myself.
-With conventional
+scanning calorimetry (DSC), all of which I operated myself.
+With

-protocols, SEM is nearly impossible on aerogels because they are so
+conventional protocols, SEM is nearly impossible on aerogels because

-insulating, and AFM is difficult because aerogels are so soft.
-I
+they are so insulating, and AFM is difficult because aerogels are so

-developed and implemented novel sample preparation techniques that
+soft.
+I developed and implemented novel sample preparation

 Published in the